 Luckily, aquarium plants are not difficult to find.
 You may start your search in your local fish store but expect that the options are limited.
 Meanwhile, there are a number of legit online sites like eBay and Amazon where you can buy aquatic plants and these sites often offer a limitless number of options that you can select from.

-You only need to conduct a research of other highly trusted online sites where you can buy one.
+You only need to conduct research of other highly trusted online sites where you can buy one.

 By far, the most significant benefit that live plants provide for your tank is that they are capable of taking in carbon dioxide as well as ammonia that varieties of fish produce; most importantly, these are adept at producing oxygen.

-Essentially, adding aquatic plants in the aquarium greatly help in reconstructing a natural habitat for various fish and this might be one of the most advantageous means to keep your fish safe, happy and healthy!
+Essentially, adding aquatic plants in the aquarium greatly helps in reconstructing a natural habitat for various fish and this might be one of the most advantageous means to keep your fish safe, happy and healthy!

-Without doubt, plants provide security and shelter for the fish.
+Without a doubt, plants provide security and shelter for the fish.
 And, since they contend with algae for nutrients, these plants could aid in cutting down the growth of algae.

 Nonetheless, it is worth stating that adding live plants does not decline the need for water changes.
 Hence, when picking the best aquarium plants to reduce nitrates, see to it that you choose species that are genuine aquatic species and which are quite appropriate for your particular fish species as well as water type.